devtee/batch-win-installer/README.md

 # Feedback

-My email batchwininstaller@gmail.com
+* Email : batchwininstaller@gmail.com
-Find me on Mastodon at https://techhub.social/@devtee
+* You can find me Mastodon at https://techhub.social/@devtee
+* Visit the Trinidad and Tobago Computer Society's (TTCS) https://ttcs.tt/ and join the TTCS announce mailing list!